Guidelines for Meaningfully Engaging Youth and Young Emerging Evaluators (YEEs) in Evaluations

 Shifting the Paradigm: Youth and YEE Participation

-SAMEA coined the term Young Emerging Evaluators to focus on capacitating youth within M&E. Through mentorship, competency-based training, and real-world evaluation opportunities, the YEE Programme aims to elevate youth from passive participants to co-creators in evaluation processes (Matlala, 2024; Ngwabi et al., 2020).
+The term Young Emerging Evaluators focuses on capacitating youth (below the age of 35) within M&E. Through mentorship, competency-based training, and real-world evaluation opportunities, the YEE Programme aims to elevate youth from passive participants to co-creators in evaluation processes (Matlala, 2024; Ngwabi et al., 2020).

 This participatory approach enriches evaluations by grounding them in the realities of youth experiences and fostering more inclusive, credible practices (Eval4Action, 2024).